PhilipK/CardboardButler/README.md

 Cardboard Butler is a webapp that let [BGG](https://boardgamegeek.com/) users show find a game from their collection that fit their game group.

+Note, this is the early beta of Cardboard Butler verion 2, that is a reimplementation of version 1.
+This project is still under contruction.

 ## Installation